Hiking and camping Tour du Mont Blanc

 We started the 7th walking day early, under sunny skies.
 The task for the day was quite easy, the short Stage 9 of TMB, from Trient in Switzerland to Tre-le-Champ in France, over Col de Balme pass.
 This stage comes with over 1000 meters ascent, but as it’s not very steep at any point, it’s a nice and easy walk up.
 On the morning we first walked uphill along a nice path running through a forest, and then reached the treeless slope up to the ridge, that also marks the country border.
 Up in Col de Palme the views towards Mont Blanc Massif were amazing, and we stopped to make some hot chocolate and to admire the scenery.

 Descent from the pass was as gentle as the ascent had been, a nice and scenic walk down, and then a bit back up again before starting the final descent to the next valley and Tre-le-Champ village.
 Last kilometers of the day were again about walking in a forest.
-We set up our tent outside Aubergine La Boerne, a cute lodge that has both rooms and a camping area.
+We set up our tent outside Auberge La Boerne, a cute lodge that has both rooms and a camping area.
 The plan for the rest of the day was to walk down to Argentiere to explore the town and to do some grocery shopping for a dinner.
 However, it was Sunday, and down in the village we learned that the shops were not open, except for some expensive tourist stores.
-So we decided to buy some pastries from a cafe for a quick lunch, and to eat dinner in the aubergine for once – so far we had cooked all meals during the hike ourselves, except for having pizzas in Courmayer.
+So we decided to buy some pastries from a cafe for a quick lunch, and to eat dinner in a guest house for once – so far we had cooked all meals during the hike ourselves, except for having pizzas in Courmayer.
 It was nice to get together with other hikers over a dinner, and we also had some local craft beers.

 In the evening it started to rain again, and the forecast for the next day was not too promising; only 1 hour of sunshine in the morning and otherwise a cloudy and rainy day.
 We were considering having a rest day, but then again, the forecast was rather bad also for the next couple of days.